 An environmentally friendly, lime-based paint which slowly weathers and ages.
-Patchiness, streaking and uneven colouring develop during the twelve to eighteen month curing period.
+Patchiness, streaking and uneven colouring develop during the twelve to eighteen-month curing period.

 Limewash is typically used on Historic Buildings, old Farmsteads, Heritage Buildings of Typical Cape Dutch Architecture.

-It is used by Architects that are involved in Heritage projects, old farmsteads that still use lime wash to paint their buildings, Asset owners such as Government who own Historic Buildings of significance.
-This also includes University’s Heritage Buildings such UCT and Stellenbosch, old homesteads such as Boschendal, Leeuwenhof and many older Wineries and farms.
+It is used by Architects that are involved in Heritage projects, old farmsteads that still use lime wash to paint their buildings, and Asset owners such as the Government who own Historic Buildings of significance.
+This also includes University’s Heritage Buildings such as UCT and Stellenbosch, old homesteads such as Boschendal, Leeuwenhof and many older Wineries and farms.

 LIMEWASH PREPARATION – NEW PLASTERED WALLS:

-APPLICATION – LIMEWASH (bluskalk)
+APPLICATION – LIMEWASH (bluskalk).

 Apply the first coat of Lime-wash (bluskalk) using a Lime wash Brush at the